dandi/dandi-archive/doc/design/embargo-mvp.md

 If so, the user must also specify an NIH award number (https://era.nih.gov/files/Deciphering_NIH_Application.pdf).
 The award number will be added as a new `Funder` on an automatically generated Contributor Organization in the metadata.

-Instead of the normal `Publish` button and version browser, the DLP will instead show a `Release` button.
+Instead of the normal `Publish` button and version browser, the DLP will instead show an `Unembargo` button.
 Clicking it will open a confirmation modal informing the user that they are unembargoing, all their data will be publicized, there is no undoing, and that it can take some time for large dandisets.
-Confirming will lock the dandiset for the duration of the release.
+Confirming will lock the dandiset for the duration of the unembargo.
-Once the release finishes, the dandiset will be like any other unpublished draft dandiset.
+Once the unembargo finishes, the dandiset will be like any other unpublished draft dandiset.

 Once created, an embargoed dandiset is only visible or searchable to owners.
 Instead of the `draft` chip, an `embargoed` chip should be used on the dandiset listing pages.